 I bought the PassePartout ticket, which is valid for five consecutive days and covers admission to the Uffizi as well as Pitti Palace and the Boboli Gardens.
 It’s your best bet if you plan to visit all three of these places (they are all in this itinerary).

 If the official website shows no availability, you might have better luck buying your ticket here.
-This is likely to be a more expensive option but the booking interface is clearer, and it comes with free cancellation within 24 hours of your visit.
+This is likely to be a more expensive option but it comes with free cancellation within 24 hours of your visit.